“What I Believe”

 Don’t take lightly that I have stressed doing deeds of kindness for others.
 When we are absorbed with doing a kindness for ourselves, this automatically reduces our sensitivity to others – both to other people, and to G-d.
 This is a great accomplishment of the Seven Laws.
 Someone who faithfully observes the Seven Laws learns that there are set limits to the extent to which he can follow his own desires and his own limited intellect, thus instilling a corresponding sensitivity and respect for his fellow humans, his society, and his Creator.

-I believe that G-d is very loving, and forgiving for those who repent and perform righteous deeds of kindness.
-When He looks at our lives after we die and judges us, our acts of charity and kindness that we have done for the benefit of other people, without the expectation of reward or honor, will be there and be seen in order to testify on our behalf.
-I can tell you that King David revealed to us a very true and important thing to remember when he said, “The L-rd is in His Holy Sanctuary, the L-rd’s throne is in heaven, yet His eyes behold, His pupils probe the deeds of mankind.
+I believe that G-d is loving, and forgives those who repent and perform righteous deeds of kindness.
+He will look at our lives after we die and judge us.
+Our acts of charity and kindness that we did for others, without expectation of reward or honor, will testify on our behalf.
+King David revealed a true and important thing (Psalm 11): “The L-rd is in His Holy Sanctuary, the L-rd’s throne is in Heaven, yet His eyes behold, His pupils probe the deeds of mankind.
 The L-rd tests the righteous, but He hates the wicked and the lover of violence.
 For the L-rd is righteous, He loves the man of righteous deeds; the upright will behold His countenance.”

 Other than those who do not even keep the basics of one or more of the Seven Laws, the greatest darkness in our world is that so few people realize the brevity of our lives and the triviality of materialistic pursuits and honors, and that our lives should be spent doing acts of kindness towards one another.
 I think our acts and words of cruelty are like theft, and we can and should try to make things right with the people we’ve unfortunately hurt, and repent for allowing our evil inclination to dominate our thoughts to the extent that it would temporarily take control over our mouths and our hands.